Kiko (footballer, born 1993)

 A Portugal under-20 international, he made his debut in the Primeira Liga with Vitória Setúbal in January 2012.
 He was loaned out to Académico Viseu for the 2015–16 season.
 He signed with English club Port Vale in July 2016.
-He returned to Portugal after one season in England, and joined Académico de Viseu.
-He signed with Arouca in May 2018, before moving to the Cypriot First Division with Olympiakos Nicosia in July 2019.
+He returned to Portugal after one season in England and joined Académico de Viseu.
+He signed with Arouca in May 2018 before moving to the Cypriot First Division with Olympiakos Nicosia in July 2019.
 He moved on to Omonia 12 months later and helped the club to win the league title in the 2020–21 season and the Cypriot Cup the following season.
 He switched to Anorthosis Famagusta in July 2022.

 Club career

 Vitória Setúbal

-Kiko began his career with Vitória Setúbal, and was given his Primeira Liga debut by head coach Bruno Ribeiro on 6 January 2012, in a 1–1 draw with Académica at the Estádio do Bonfim.
+Kiko began his career with Vitória Setúbal and was given his Primeira Liga debut by head coach Bruno Ribeiro on 6 January 2012, in a 1–1 draw with Académica at the Estádio do Bonfim.
 He returned to play for the youth team after Ribeiro was replaced as head coach by José Mota the following month, and made sporadic appearances over the 2011–12, 2012–13 and 2013–14 campaigns.
-He featured 13 times in the 2014–15 season under first Domingos Paciência, and then returning head coach Bruno Ribeiro.
-However, he was judged surplus to requirement by new head coach Quim Machado, and spent the 2015–16 season on loan at LigaPro club Académico Viseu.
+He featured 13 times in the 2014–15 season under first Domingos Paciência and then returning head coach Bruno Ribeiro.
+However, he was judged surplus to requirement by the new head coach Quim Machado.
+He spent the 2015–16 season on loan at LigaPro club Académico Viseu.
 He briefly played under Bruno Ribeiro at Académico Viseu, though was initially signed by Ricardo Chéu.
-He scored three goals in 24 appearances for Académico Viseu, as the club finished in 17th place.
+He scored three goals in 24 appearances for Académico Viseu, finishing in 17th place.

 Port Vale

 Kiko signed a two-year contract with EFL League One club Port Vale in July 2016 after being recruited by former Vitória Setúbal coach Bruno Ribeiro.
 He began the 2016–17 season out injured after damaging his Achilles in pre-season; his injury left Vale without a specialist full-back as Adam Yates also picked up an injury in pre-season.
-He made his first team debut for the "Valiants" on 30 August, in a 1–0 win over Derby County U23 in the EFL Trophy.
-However Ribeiro resigned in December, and caretaker-manager Michael Brown signed Scott Tanser to play at left-back, leaving Kiko out of the first team for the first six weeks of 2017.
+He made his first-team debut for the "Valiants" on 30 August, in a 1–0 win over Derby County U23 in the EFL Trophy.
+However, Ribeiro resigned in December, and caretaker manager Michael Brown signed Scott Tanser to play at left-back, leaving Kiko out of the first-team for the first six weeks of 2017.
 He left Port Vale following the club's relegation in May 2017 after he and Brown came to a mutual agreement to end his contract.